 One of the closest off-leash dog parks to the centre of Brisbane is the Victoria Park Off-Leash Dog Park.
-Located on the northern edge of Spring Hill, next to the Centenary Pool, there’s two fenced off-leash areas, including one for small dogs, plus agility equipment.
+Located on the northern edge of Spring Hill, just behind the Centenary Pool, there’s two fenced off-leash areas, including one for small dogs, plus agility equipment.

 Another interesting off-leash dog park is Rainbow Forest Park in Indooroopilly.
 The off-leash area includes bush tracks and creeks, great for cooling down on warm days.
 Or head to Flagstone Dog Park on warm days.
 This dog park in the City of Logan on the south western edge of Brisbane features a water play area for dogs.

-For a full list of the off-leash dog parks provided by each council, see these websites:
+For a full list of the off-leash dog parks provided by each council in the greater Brisbane region, see these websites:

 Dog-Friendly Walks in Brisbane